mia-platform/documentation/docs/release_notes/platform_5-9-0_releasenote.md

     Fixed **rendering error** thrown when adding a new `number` property to a form.

  **API Portal**
-    Custom multipart fields are now **inserted in the request** and contain also each custom property.
+    Custom multipart fields are now **inserted in the request** towards the API.

 ### How to update your DevOps Console?